-Procedure for the election of Board Members by Licensed Members
+Procedure for the election of Board Members by Licensees

-- 1. Each Licensed Member shall identify a Representative Body able to represent its members who are Registrants.
-This will normally be the governing body of the Licensed Member, unless Registrants are in the minority. - 2.
-The Representative Body of each Licensed Member with normally more than 100,000 paying Registrant members (ie Registrants who pay their registration fees through that Licensed Member) at 1 January each year shall elect three representatives to sit on the Board. - 3.
-The Representative Body of each Licensed Member with normally more than 56,000 paying Registrant members at 1 January each year shall elect two representatives to sit on the Board. - 4.
-The Representative Body of each Licensed Member with normally more than 4,000 paying Registrant members at 1 January each year shall elect one representative to sit on the Board. - 5.
-The Licensed members described at clauses 2-4 above are known as Group A Institutions.
-Two further members of the Board shall be elected together by the Representative Bodies of the Licensed Members with normally over 800 paying Registrant members at 1 January each year.
-These Licensed Members are known as Group B Institutions.
-One member of the Board shall similarly be elected together by the Representative Bodies of the remaining Licensed Members with normally fewer than 801 paying Registrant members at 1 January each year.
-These Licensed Members are known as Group C Institutions.
-The CEO will present to the first Board meeting each calendar year a summary of Registrant statistics including the number of new Registrants for each Licensed Member over the previous three years. - 6.
-This procedure, establishing the representation rights of Licensed Members, shall be reviewed annually, to ensure that the total number of Licensed Member representatives remains at 15.
+- Each Licensee shall identify a Representative Body able to represent its members who are Registrants.
+This will normally be the governing body of the Licensee, unless Registrants are in the minority. - 2.
+The Representative Body of each Licensee with normally more than 100,000 paying Registrant members (ie Registrants who pay their registration fees through that Licensed Member) at 1 January each year shall elect three representatives to sit on the Board. - 3.
+The Representative Body of each Licensee with normally more than 56,000 paying Registrant members at 1 January each year shall elect two representatives to sit on the Board. - 4.
+The Representative Body of each Licensee with normally more than 4,000 paying Registrant members at 1 January each year shall elect one representative to sit on the Board. - 5.
+The Licensees described at clauses 2-4 above are known as Group A Institutions.
+Two further members of the Board shall be elected together by the Representative Bodies of the Licensees with normally over 900 paying Registrant members at 1 January each year.
+These Licensees are known as Group B Institutions.
+One member of the Board shall similarly be elected together by the Representative Bodies of the remaining Licensees with normally fewer than 901 paying Registrant members at 1 January each year.
+These Licensees are known as Group C Institutions.
+The CEO will present to the first Board meeting each calendar year a summary of Registrant statistics including the number of new Registrants for each Licensee over the previous three years. - 6.
+This procedure, establishing the representation rights of Licensees, shall be reviewed annually, to ensure that the total number of Licensees representatives remains at 15.
 Should the number derived from the above rules vary from 15 then the paying Registrant thresholds above will be reviewed in order to maintain the total at 15.